 How your information is protected

 The work that you submit will remain in the class until the class is deleted from the server.
-The servers are located out of state and are hosted, maintained, and secured by Blackboard, Inc. and Instructure (the parent company of Canvas), respectively.
-No unauthorized individuals of Blackboard, Instructure, or of the Chabot-Las Positas Community College District have access to the servers or their data.
+The servers are located out of state and are hosted, maintained, and secured by Instructure (the parent company of Canvas).
+No unauthorized individuals of Instructure or of the Chabot-Las Positas Community College District have access to the servers or their data.

 Maintaining the integrity of your privacy